NDepend

 NDepend Graph Implementation 90% covered by tests

-In terms of lines of code the NDepend Graph is not even 5% of the entire product, it is a tool in the toolset.
+In terms of lines of code, the NDepend Graph is not even 5% of the entire product, it is a tool in the toolset.
 The worst case scenario would be that each tool implementation regularly spits some bugs: all our resources would be spent fixing them, we couldn’t continue adding value to the product and the business would probably die at a point.
-Not even mentioning the frustration of users of a buggy product.
+Not even mention the frustration of users of a buggy product.

-Automatically Validate Layered Architecture and High Test Coverage Ratio
+Continuously Validating Layered Architecture and High Test Coverage Ratio

-The fourth rule Avoid namespaces mutually dependent helps a lot to layer a large super-component.
-In this situation the first thing to do is to make sure there is no pair of components that use each other.
-For each such pair of namespaces matched, this rule has an heuristic and tells which type should not use which other type, same for method level.
-A technical-debt estimation is also given in terms of development effort it’ll cost to fix each pair.
-Here it says that 11 man-day (8 hours a day) should be spent if someone decides to layer the NHibernate code base.
-Unfortunately this is not possible because it would break thousands of client code base bound with it.
-Also let’s note that an interest estimation is also given in terms of: how much development effort does it takes per year if I let issues unfixed.
+Here it says that the team should spend 11 man-days (8 hours a day) if someone decides to layer the NHibernate code base.
+Unfortunately, this is not possible because it would break thousands of client code bases bound with it.
+Also, let’s note that an interest estimation is also given in terms of how much development effort it takes per year if I leave issues unfixed.
 Here this rule estimates that not fixing all those pairs of namespaces entangled costs 5 man-days a year to the development team.

 These rules can be validated during the build process (Azure DevOps / TFS, Jenkins, TeamCity, Bamboo, SonarQube…) and the team can know when the new code written diverges from these two maintainability goals.